 Peter Jeffree studied architecture at the Bartlett School, University College London, becoming a registered architect in 1976.
-He worked in the BBC’s architect’s department until 1990 when he moved to John Lewis, becoming their Chief Architect and then Head of Architecture & Design for their Department Stores.
+He worked in the BBC’s architect’s department from 1976 until 1990 when he moved to John Lewis, becoming their Chief Architect and then Head of Architecture & Design for their Department Stores.

-He retired from architectural practice in 2006 to pursue his lifetime passion for photography, and now specialises in creating architectural and urban landscape images.
+Peter retired from full time architectural practice in 2006 to pursue his lifetime passion for photography, and now specialises in creating architectural and urban landscape images.

-Peter works in collaboration with his son William who runs his own design agency, the Design House with offices in Berkhamsted and Crouch End.
-This collaboration broadens the scope of his work to include very large scale photography and photogrammetry, where both photographic and graphic design skills are required.
+Peter works in collaboration with his son William who runs his own design agency, the Design House with offices in Berkhamsted.
+This collaboration broadens the scope of his work to include projects where a combination of both photographic and graphic design skills are required.